Ecclesiastical trial of Stewart Ruch: Allegations of abuse mishandling

 In May 2019, a nine-year-old girl in Illinois reported to her mother that Mark Rivera, a volunteer lay leader at Christ Our Light Anglican Church in Big Rock and neighbor to the girl, had sexually abused her.
 According to the victim's mother, she immediately reported the abuse to the priest in charge of the congregation, which was part of the Diocese of the Upper Midwest.
 The victim's mother then met with Rivera, the priest and another lay volunteer, who said, according to reporting by New York magazine, that the diocese's lawyer "had advised him and [the priest] that they did not need to report my daughter’s abuse to the authorities."

 The Church of the Resurrection, the cathedral parish of the Anglican Diocese of the Upper Midwest in Wheaton, Illinois, was previously led by Stewart Ruch as rector and where Ruch keeps an office.

 Two days after this meeting, the victim's mother reported Rivera to police, who arrested him.
 In June 2019, the victim's mother notified leadership at Church of the Resurrection, the diocesan cathedral formerly led by Stewart Ruch as rector, of seven additional potential victims.
 (Rivera had been a lay leader and volunteer, including working with youth, at Resurrection from the 1990s to 2013, when Resurrection planted Christ Our Light in Big Rock.)

 Rivera was released on bond in November 2019 and welcomed back into the Anglican community in Big Rock.
 Two other people, including Rivera's neighbor Joanna Rudenborg, came forward with criminal allegations against Rivera in November 2020.
 An email from Rudenborg sharing her allegation was forwarded to Ruch, who urged Rudenborg to contact authorities.
 In May 2021, after further pressure from Rudenborg and a group of abuse survivors and survivor advocates, the diocese contracted with an outside firm for a third-party investigation into its handling of the reports of Rivera's abuse.
-In a letter to the diocese announcing the investigation, Ruch admitted that he "made regrettable errors in this process," including the delay in notifying the diocese of Rivera's arrest.
-"I mistakenly assumed] that the necessary criminal investigation was a sufficient next step" in investigating Rivera's actions, he wrote.
-"I anticipated that after this process we would inform the diocese of the court's ruling.
-I naively expected the trial to occur much sooner than it has."
+In a letter to the diocese announcing the investigation, Ruch admitted that he "made regrettable errors in this process," including the delay in notifying the diocese of Rivera's arrest by assuming that the criminal investigation would be a sufficient next step after which the diocese could be informed.

 Rivera's trial did not begin until October 2021.
 According to New York, Ruch personally attended Rivera's first court hearing and the diocese provided his family with financial support.
 In December 2022, Rivera was found guilty of felony child sexual abuse and assault.
 He was sentenced to 15 years in prison on this conviction.
 The following month, he pleaded guilty to felony criminal sexual assault in Rudenborg's case and was sentenced to an additional six years.